Roger-random/SGVHAK_Rover/README.md

 2. A midrange solution with brushed DC motor matched with a quadrature encoder for closed-loop feedback.
 Controlled via [Ion Motion Control's RoboClaw](http://www.ionmc.com/Standard_c_18.html) modules.
 Ion Motion Control likewise provides a Python library, which is wrapped via `roboclaw_wrapper.py`.
 3. For testing purposes, a nonoperative solution that serves as placeholder when running on a system that has none of the above controllers installed.
 All operations return success code with no actual effect.
 This is implemented by `roboclaw_wrapper.py` calling into `roboclaw_stub.py` instead of the actual RoboClaw Python API.

 The HTML/CSS/JavaScript files in this project present the user interface for driving this rover.
 The HTML menu system is centralized in `menu.py` and the root menu is in `index.html`.
 The flexibility of HTML allows quick experimentation for different methods to present a rover user interface to the user.
-Several experimental UI are included and they all use the common `move_velocity_radius` API of `roverchassis.py`.
+Several experimental UI are included and they all use the same underlying `move_velocity_radius` API of `roverchassis.py`.

 Configurations and Modifications